5 tips to retire well

 What will be the projected income flows that fund these needs and wants?
 When will they begin and the duration?

-For example, if you have been contributing to the Supplementary Retirement Scheme (SRS), the penalty-free withdrawals from your SRS account will start from age 62.
+For example, if you have been contributing to the Supplementary Retirement Scheme (SRS), the penalty-free withdrawals from your SRS account age 62 or 63, depending on the statutory retirement age that was prevailing when you made your first SRS contribution.
 And they can be spread out over 10 years.

 If you own endowment insurance plans and annuity, find out when the payouts will start and for how long.